Surrogate Modeling via Factorization Machine and Ising Model with Enhanced Higher-Order Interaction Learning: Details of numerical calculations

 The dataset used in the first scenario is taken from Ref.~\cite{Ianevski2019PredictionDrugCombination}.
 It contains $192$ anticancer drug combinations tested across $10$ breast cancer cell lines.
 Each drug is evaluated at eight distinct concentration levels.
 For each drug-drug-cell line combination, the dose-response matrix consists of $8\times 8$ entries.
 Each entry represents the relative inhibition of the drug combination on the corresponding cell line, and is therefore always non-negative.
 In the original paper, the authors exploit this property by applying non-negative matrix factorization to predict the full dose-response matrix.
 In contrast, FM do not inherently enforce non-negativity in their output, and we do not impose any constraints or modifications to ensure this property in our approach.

 The dataset used in the second scenario is derived from the NCI-ALMANAC database.
-We use a subset provided by Ref.~\cite{Julkunen2020LeveragingMultiwayInteractions}, which includes $40$ selected drugs and $10$ cell lines, resulting in a total of $58,500$ drug-drug-cell line combinations.
+We use a subset provided by Ref.~\cite{Julkunen2020LeveragingMultiwayInteractions}, which includes $40$ selected drugs and $10$ cell lines, resulting in a total of $58500$ drug-drug-cell line combinations.
 In this dataset, each drug is tested at four distinct concentration levels.
 The response variable represents the percentage growth of the treated cell line relative to the control.
 This value must be greater than $-100\%$, as negative percentages indicate growth inhibition.
 In our subset, the response values range from $-95.17\%$ to $164.18\%$.

-The NCI-ALMANAC dataset is available at \cite{NCI-ALMANAC}.
-The original data of the first scenario can be found at \cite{DECREASE}.
-The original data of the second scenario can be found at \cite{comboFM}.
-The processed data of these two scenarios used in the paper is provided at \cite{fmqubodata}.
+The NCI-ALMANAC dataset is available in Ref.~\cite{NCI-ALMANAC}.
+The original data of the first scenario can be found in Ref.~\cite{DECREASE}.
+The original data of the second scenario can be found in Ref.~\cite{comboFM}.
+The processed data of these two scenarios used in the paper are provided in Ref.~\cite{fmqubodata}.